The 6 Best POS Systems for US Businesses

 Square suits a variety of businesses, thanks to its three types of POS systems, one for restaurants, one for retail stores, and one for appointment-based businesses like salons.
 This makes it one of the most versatile providers, matched only by Clover.

 Whatever POS solution you choose, you’ll be able to start on a free software plan, which is a great value option for small businesses, or ones just starting out.
 Square’s free retail POS software comes with multi-site stock and employee management, and customizable gift card creation, while its free restaurant software comes with menu and table management.
-This types of features can help you not only manage sales and inventory, but all aspects of your business.
+These types of feature can help you not only manage sales and inventory, but all aspects of your business.

 screenshot of item listing in Square POS app